 Beginning cooks ask me all the time: What cooking techniques are most important?

-The answer is simple -- As many of them as you can learn. -- And, never stop learning!
+The answer is simple -- as many as you can learn.

-The point is, be patient with yourself, and before you know it, you'll be sharing cooking secrets with another home chef as green as you used to be.
+The point is, be patient with yourself, and before you know it, you'll be sharing cooking secrets with other home chefs as green as you used to be.

 Perfect Poached Chicken Breasts

 1 small bunch parsley